Morning Keynote Speaker

 Breakout Session 2

-The Price of Personalization using Big Data: Leveraging AI technology for the patient experience
+The Price of Personalization using Big Data: Leveraging AI technology for the Patient Experience

 Xiaoyan Huang